-Nepotism Meaning: What Does the Term “Nepotism” Mean?
+Nepotism Meaning: What Does this Term Mean?

 Nepotism is a practice that has been prevalent throughout history in various fields, including business, politics, academia, entertainment, sports, and religion.
 This phenomenon involves granting advantages, privileges, or positions to relatives or close friends due to one’s power or influence.
 It often results in unfair advantages being given to a select few, leading to biased decision-making and criticism of the individual perpetuating it.